 As a personal tutor, Sharon uses her coaching skills and mentoring experience to support the academic and professional development of our students, helping them to identify, refine and pursue their own prospective career paths.

 Throughout her academic and industry career, Sharon has worked in an interdisciplinary and collaborative context – training first in textiles and embroidery, before progressing into millinery and fine art textile practice.
 Sharon had a couture millinery business and ran short courses in millinery and textiles whilst beginning her academic career.

-As Course Leader in Millinery she developed a Northern group of practitioners and worked extensively with Hat Works, the Museum of Hatting to support this niche industry.
-Other elements of her academic work include devising and teaching on Masters level programmes and developing and running a Short Courses Business Unit; delivering Art & Design courses to all ages and abilities.
-Her research work has explored the semiotics and meaning within objects and textiles, underpinned with a sustainable practice, collaborative context and taking academia into the wider world.
+As Course Leader in Millinery, Sharon developed a Northern group of practitioners and worked extensively with Hat Works – the Museum of Hatting – to support this niche industry.
+Other aspects of her academic work include devising and teaching on Masters level programmes, coordinating a Short Courses Business Unit, and delivering art and design courses to all ages and abilities.
+Her research work has explored the semiotics and meaning within objects and textiles – jointly underpinned by collaborative commitments to sustainable practice, and bringing academia into the wider world.

 Bainbridge, S. 2017 From Fibre to Fabric.
 Creating Innovative Learning Perspectives on Yorkshire’s Wool Heritage through collaborative practice p106 in

 Merrill, B. Gonzales-Monteagudo, J. et al (Eds) 2017 Adult Learning, Educational Careers and Social Change Seville, University of Seville/ESREA ISBN:978-84-617-8989-4